-The analytical results and simulation results are executed on a machine with a Dell Intel Pentium IV processor clocked at 3.20GHz and 1GB RAM.
-Specifically, this paper performs the simulation of the SSL handshake secret exchange algorithm with very small public exponents, namely, e=3,5,7,11,13,17, etc. It is assumed that the value (TRT) is equal to 1 second and 8 seconds as examples both in the analytical model and simulation.
-It is assumed that the values of the public key sizes (PKS) are equal to 512, 1024 and 2048 bits length as examples both in the analytical model and simulation.
+The analytical results and simulation results are executed on a machine with an Intel Pentium IV processor clocked at 3.20 GHz and 1 GB RAM.
+Specifically, this paper performs the simulation of the SSL handshake secret exchange algorithm with very small public exponents, namely, e = 3, 5, 7, 11, 13, 17, etc. It is assumed that the value (TRT) is equal to 1 second and 8 seconds as examples both in the analytical model and simulation.
+It is assumed that the values of the public key sizes (PKS) are equal to 512, 1024, and 2048 bit lengths as examples both in the analytical model and simulation.

-Table 1 validates the result of Optimal_b, described by the constrained model of QoS-aware optimization strategy.
-It is assumed that TRT is equal to 1s in the analytical model and simulation.
-Due to small arrival rates, b is almost uniformly calculated by our analytical model (Table 1).
-Since arrival rates are small (i.e., $\lambda < 2$), there is very little opportunity to batch, and therefore, the solution of b is relatively small (Table 1).
-Even at a higher arrival rate, the analytical result and simulation result are very close.
-The solution of the optimal batch size is increased with λ , both in the analytical model and simulation when $\lambda < 30$ (i.e., PKS=1024bits), approximately.
-Otherwise, the RRT is not increased, obviously.
-The solution of b is decreased with λ when $\lambda > 60$ (i.e., PKS=1024bits) approximately.
-The solution of b can not satisfy the user requirements for the stability of the system, in other words, the solution of b can not satisfy $T_b \leq b/\lambda$ according to Lemma 3 when $\lambda > 37.5$, approximately (i.e., PKS=2048bits).
+Table 1 validates the result of Optimal\b, described by the constrained model of the QoS-aware optimization strategy.
+It is assumed that T RT is equal to 1 s in the analytical model and simulation.
+Due to small arrival rates, b is almost uniformly calculated by our analytical model.
+Since arrival rates are small (i.e., $\lambda < 2$ ), there is very little opportunity to batch, and therefore, the solution of b is relatively small.
+Even at a higher arrival rate, the analytical result and simulation result are very close to each other.
+The solution of the optimal batch size is increased with $\lambda$ , both in the analytical model and simulation when $\lambda < 30$ (i.e., PKS = 1024 bits), approximately.
+Otherwise, RRT is not increased, obviously.
+The solution of b is decreased with $\lambda$ when $\lambda > 60$ (i.e., PKS = 1024 bits), approximately.
+The solution of b cannot satisfy the user requirements for the stability of the system; in other words, the solution of b cannot satisfy $T_b \le b/\lambda$ according to Lemma 3 when $\lambda > 37.5$ , approximately (i.e., PKS = 2048 bits).